Panoromic-view/github-slideshow/_posts/0000-01-02-panoromic-view.md

 ---
 layout: slide
-title: "welcome to our slide"
+title: "welcome to our frame"
 ---
 Your text
 Use left arrow to go back!